broacademy/HTML-course-2/lesson-2.md

       - Catalog page (exclude the filter block on the left)
       - Item page (exclude the reply block)
       Consider the semantic meaning of the tags and their purpose.
       All elements should be assigned classes.
+(Common class names cheat sheet)[lesson-2-homeworks/class-names.md].
    4. Before submitting for review, [validate](https://validator.nu/#textarea) the markup.
    5. Check [headings tree](https://yoksel.github.io/html-tree/)
    6. Collect the markup files in an archive and attach it in the comments to your task in Jira.